Signing

 Participants, Round 1

-their commitments (a SigningCommitments
+their commitments (a SigningCommitments) by calling

 let (nonces, commitments) = frost::round1::commit(